Your blueberry buyer list lives in a phone, a notebook, and one rep's head, and you lose a load every season because of it

 - Farm-gate regulars, agritourism group bookings, and wholesale buyers are three contact lists that never talk

-The case for owning your crm
+The case for owning your CRM

 A custom CRM models a grower's actual sales reality: a short, intense season, a small set of high-value buyers, contracted volumes against a finite packout, and follow-ups timed to the crop, not a SaaS calendar.
 It tracks who gets first call, what they committed to, and what's still unsold, so a load never sits because the right buyer wasn't reached.
-It pairs with the ERP for invoicing, inventory management software for live packout, and booking software for agritourism groups.
+It pairs with the ERP (Enterprise Resource Planning) for invoicing, inventory management software for live packout, and booking software for agritourism groups.

-Budgeting a crm build in Chilliwack
+Budgeting a CRM build in Chilliwack

 | Project scope | Typical cost | Timeline |